Cisco Spark Poised to Compete with Microsoft Skype for Business

-Cisco Spark started life with its launch in 2014 as a Mobile Collaboration offering and it does compete against other standalone offerings such as Slack, Unify Circuit, CoTap, Lua and others.
+Cisco Spark started life with its launch in 2014 as a mobile collaboration offering and it does compete against other standalone offerings such as Slack, Unify Circuit, CoTap, Lua, and others.
 Cisco just went further.

-Cisco Spark Platform – Going beyond Jabber
+Cisco Spark Platform: Going Beyond Jabber

-With the new gauntlet of capabilities that Cisco announced, Spark is now a full UCC Platform that can be extended via well tested APIs.
-Cisco is positioning their offering for Messaging, Video Meetings and Voice Calls.
+With the new gauntlet of capabilities that Cisco announced, Spark is now a full UCC platform that can be extended via well-tested APIs.
+Cisco is positioning their offering for messaging, video meetings, and voice calls.
 The demos they showed were crisp and it included allowing a user to start a meeting on their iPhone, and switch it to a Room System and back again.
 Enterprise buyers will like the functionality a lot.
 Cisco’s competitor Microsoft may not.

 You see, Cisco has a secret weapon called Jonathan Rosenburg.
-He developed the SIP Protocol a few years back and he left Cisco to work at Skype and was part of that team when Microsoft bought Skype.
-Jonathan has been back at Cisco for over 3 years and as CTO of the Cisco Collaboration Group, it is clear that he has played a strong role in the development of Spark.
+He developed the SIP protocol a few years back and he left Cisco to work at Skype and was part of that team when Microsoft bought Skype.
+Jonathan has been back at Cisco for over three years and as CTO of the Cisco Collaboration Group, it is clear that he has played a strong role in the development of Spark.

-Cisco Spark -an alternative to Skype for Business
+Cisco Spark: An Alternative to Skype for Business

 This continuous delivery approach means that they are moving fast.
-This puts them into a good position on Innovation versus Microsoft, which also claims to be doing continuous delivery.
-Microsoft has partners, including Polycom for Voice and Video.
-Cisco has an open Platform that will allow others to innovate along side of Spark and Cisco is in the process of buying Acano (see Aragon First Cut).
-It all comes down to choice and who can delivery a reliable set of UCC Services.
+This puts them into a good position on innovation versus Microsoft, which also claims to be doing continuous delivery.
+Microsoft has partners, including Polycom, for voice and video.
+Cisco has an open platform that will allow others to innovate alongside Spark and Cisco is in the process of buying Acano (see the Aragon First Cut).
+It all comes down to choice and who can delivery a reliable set of UCC services.

 Microsoft Skype for Business and Office 365 E5 License

-E5 includes a price increase over the E4 License it replaces.
-Office 365 costs US $35.00 per user per month.
-Note, to do more than Conference Calling in E5, you will need to add the optional PSTN Calling Option, which adds US $24 dollars per user per month to the E5 license.
+E5 includes a price increase over the E4 license it replaces.
+Office 365 costs U.S. $35.00 per user per month.
+Note: To do more than conference calling in E5, you will need to add the optional PSTN calling option, which adds U.S. $24.00 per user per month to the E5 license.

-Cloud Office and Cloud UCC as Battle Grounds
+Cloud Office and Cloud UCC As Battlegrounds